-We’ve brought together a fantastic team of individuals for our unforgettable Desert Medicine course taking place in Oman this December; all with an amazing wealth of experience across the world’s deserts.
+We’ve brought together a fantastic team of individuals for our unforgettable Desert Medicine course which runs annually in Oman; all with an amazing wealth of experience across the world’s deserts.
 They will be sharing their extensive knowledge and skills to give you a comprehensive understanding of how to lead and provide medical cover on desert expeditions.

 Meet this highly specialised team who will be delivering an unrivalled syllabus of content:

 Eoin Walker, Trauma Lead for World Extreme Medicine and a Pre-Hospital Mass Casualty Incident Management Paramedic

 Eoin has been a Paramedic for 13 years and has worked for London’s Air Ambulance for 8 years treating critically ill patients as a Flight Paramedic.

 He has worked for Extreme Medicine for 5 years both domestically and internationally teaching on pre-hospital trauma and expedition skills and is the WEM trauma lead and an honorary lecturer with the University of Exeter medical school.